 Estamino is a strong, generative rootstock that puts a high proportion of energy into fruit.
-Easier to balance than Maxifort and Colossus.
-Especially useful for tomatoes in cultivation for six months or less, in unheated hoophouses, or with small-fruited (less than 100 gm) varieties.
-Good disease package for soil.
-High resistance to fusarium races 0-2, fusarium crown and root rot, leaf mold, nematodes, tomato mosaic virus, tomato spotted wilt virus, and verticillium wilt.
+Easier to balance than Maxifort.
+Especially useful for tomatoes in cultivation for less than six months, in unheated hoophouses, or with small-fruited (less than 100 gm) varieties.
+Also pairs well with Marnero, Margold, and Marbonne.
+High resistance to Fusarium wilt races 1, 2, and 3, Fusarium crown and root rot, leaf mold, nematodes, tomato mosaic virus, tomato spotted wilt virus, and Verticillium wilt.
 For use as rootstock only.
 Seed has been organically primed to improve germination.
-Organically grown.
+USDA Certified Organic.
 Avg.
 21,400 seeds/oz.

 Johnny's is committed to your success, every step of the way.